Congratulations, you’ve decided to buy some gold bullion! A wise decision.

 Before we cover the five easy steps, you might wonder…

-Why bars rather than coins?
+Why bars rather than gold coins?
 Lots of reasons.

 have lower premiums than coins